naugtur/node-examples/promises-async/plan.md

 ## promises
 - chaining, starting a chain
 - parallel
+- promisification
+- async
 - implementing queue with a promise
-- promisification
 - error forwarding

-### optional
-- error recovery 09
+- error recovery
+- async error handling
+- how promises and async differ